INCYDE-GmbH/attackgraphs/README.md

 We provide an English translation of the attack graphs in the folder `EN/`.
 The scripts in `scripts/` are used to automatically translate the attack graphs from German to English.
 They are not necessary to view the attack graphs in either language (see section Viewing and Editing for viewing the attack graphs).
-The methodology to derive the attack graphs published in this repository will be publicly available after completion of the research project in December 2023.
+The methodology to derive the attack graphs published in this repository is publicly available: [Final Report].
-Also, this repository will experience updates while the project proceeds.

 ## Update

 The attack graphs have been updated to reflect the state at the end of the project.
 Attribute values were assigned to the attack steps to evaluate the risk and countermeasures were added to identify how the risk can be reduced to an acceptable level.

-The (German) report will be referenced here once it has been published.
+The final project report is now available online: [Final report] (in German).

 ## Viewing and Editing